DIO DEBATE RULES

 [a] The always-preferred advantage of going-last is offset by the other party's advantage of controlling debate-end's timing.

-[b] Thus, if either party cannily plans to hold-back his fave-crusher argument until a going-last-so-no-response-possible installment, it can't happen.
+[b] Thus, if either party cannily plans to hold-back his fave-crusher argument until a going-last-so-no-response-possible contribution, it can't happen.

 • [6] For debates in which one of the two sides is argued by a DIO-affiliated person, the other party is naturally granted the right to choose rôle A or B.

-[For a debate between two non-DIO persons: if they cannot agree on rôles, this will settled by a coin-flip.
+But, for a debate between two non-DIO persons: if they cannot agree on rôles, they will be settled by a coin-flip.
 If distance prevents this, then each will simultaneously mail the other an envelope containing a single digit: “0” or “1”; if the two digits' sum is even, then the participant whose last name is first alphabetically becomes A; if odd, then B.]

-• [7] Though DIO may suggest editorial improvements in chapters of a debate, each author will be his own final editor.
+• [7] Though DIO may suggest editorial improvements in contributions of a debate, each author will be his own final editor.

 • [8] As a failsafeguard against inevitable imperfection in any exchange, both sides are free to include (in the published DIO debate's text) their addresses — email, website, or whatever — where a DIO reader may reach them for post-DIO exploration of the contended issue.